OpenTranslationBible/open-bible/en-GB/19.Psalms/md/psalm-066.md

 ## Psalm 66:16

-> Come and hear, all who fear God,
+> Come and listen, all who fear God,
-> And I will tell of what He has done for my soul.
+> And I will recount what He has done for my soul.

 ## Psalm 66:17

-> I cried to Him with my mouth,
+> I cried out to Him with my mouth,
-> And He was exalted with my tongue.
+> And His praise was on my tongue.

 ## Psalm 66:18

-> If I regard wickedness in my heart,
+> If I cherish wickedness in my heart,
-> The Lord will not hear;
+> The Lord will not listen;

 ## Psalm 66:19

-> But God has heard;
+> But God has listened;
-> He has given attention to the sound of my prayer.
+> He has attended to the voice of my prayer.

 ## Psalm 66:20

 > Blessed be God,
 > Who has not turned away my prayer,
-> Nor His favour from me.
+> Nor withheld His favour from me.